onecompiler/docs/python.md

 # Python Online Compiler

 OneCompiler's Python online compiler is one of the robust, feature-rich online compilers for python language, supporting both the versions which are Python 3 and Python 2.7.
 Users can write, run and share the code online and can track all the code history.
 Getting started with the OneCompiler's Python editor is easy and fast.
-The editor shows sample boilerplate code when you choose language as Python or Python3.
+The editor shows sample boilerplate code where you choose language as Python or Python3.
 OneCompiler also has reference programs, where you can look for the sample code and start learning.

 ## Taking inputs (stdin)
 OneCompiler's python online editor supports stdin and users can give inputs to programs using the STDIN textbox under the I/O tab.
 Following is a sample python program which takes name as input and print your name with hello.